Jimmy Collins (footballer, born 1911): Career

 Collins began his career playing non-league football for Tooting and impressed enough for Queens Park Rangers to sign him in 1931.
 However, he struggled to make an impact in the Football League and returned to non-league football with Tunbridge Wells Rangers.
 His goalscoring exploits for Tunbridge saw him offered a second chance at professional football by Rochdale in 1933, later playing for Stockport County and Walsall.

 In January 1936, having scored 14 league goals during the first half of the season for Walsall, Collins was signed by Liverpool.
 He made his debut for the Reds in a 6–1 defeat to West Bromwich Albion and appeared in a further five matches in the following month.
 However, the following season, Collins found himself out of favour and was forced to wait a year for his next, and final appearance, for the club, playing in a 1–1 draw with Preston North End on 13 March 1937 in place of Fred Howe.
 He was allowed to leave the club soon after, in May 1937, joining Football League Third Division South side Cardiff City for a fee of £1,500, scoring the Bluebirds goal in a 1–1 draw with Clapton Orient on his debut and a hat-trick in his home debut in the following match, a 5–2 victory over Torquay United.

 His prolific form saw him finish as the club's top scorer in two consecutive seasons, between 1937 and 1939, forming an effective partnership with Bert Turner in his first season, and he continued in the same form during the abandoned 1939–40 season, scoring four goals in the three league matches that were completed prior to the suspension of the Football League following the outbreak of the Second World War.
-During the war, Collns appeared as a guest player for Swindon Town and Aberaman Athletic.
+During the war, Collins appeared as a guest player for Swindon Town and Aberaman Athletic.